See the Series Introduction for Just Tao It, Part I: HERE

 This is where Part AND Whole stops being conceptual and starts becoming diagnostic.

-Because the same pattern now appears almost everywhere.
+The same pattern now appears almost everywhere.

 Those capacities do not suddenly appear at national scale because constitutions or laws exist on paper.
 They emerge developmentally through relationships, communities, education, culture, and lived practice over time.

-And these democratic tensions do not exist independently from other critical polarities now shaping modern life.
+These democratic tensions do not exist independently from other critical polarities now shaping modern life.
 Truth AND Trust increasingly strain under information fragmentation.
 Competence AND Character increasingly separate inside leadership systems rewarding attention over maturity.
 Human Judgment AND Machine Capability must now evolve together as artificial intelligence accelerates faster than collective wisdom about how to guide it responsibly.

-I’ve spent enough time getting hooked and stuck myself to recognize how easily this happens.
+I have spent enough time getting hooked and stuck myself to recognize how easily this happens.
 A downside finally becomes painful enough that we flee toward the opposite pole convinced we have finally discovered The Answer.
 Then eventually we discover the downsides waiting there too.
 At this point, I sometimes think much of adult development consists of learning how to circle the same barn with slightly more humility each decade.

 Had I encountered Polarity Thinking much earlier in life, I genuinely wonder how much unnecessary suffering I might have spared myself — and others — from my own OCD-fueled certainty about whichever pole I happened to be overidentifying with at the time.